XavierCLL/Jaziku/docs/incoming_plans.rst

 Incoming / Plans
 ================

-0.5 (**2012-08-30**)
+0.5 (**2012-10-05**)
 --------------------

-- Time Series analysis consistensy
-- group and divide directory based on type var_I and var_D
+- Descriptive statistics: sample size, maximum and minimum, average, standard deviation, skewness and kurtosis coefficient of variation, median
+- Inspection of the series, linearity and nonlinearity: Graphic Series VarDep and VarIndp vs time, Climatology (multiannual monthly average), Climatology (maximum-minimum monthly multiyear), Climatology (Multiyear: Decade, fifteen and five days)
+- Examination of the distribution: Scatterplots among all series, frequency histogram, Shapiro-Wilks test
+- Outliers by atypical station list and depending on the phases of the phenomenon of VarIndp

-0.6 (**2012-09-30**)
+0.6 (**2012-12-2x**)
 --------------------

-- Homogenety analysis
+- Calculation of contingency tables for 4 and 5 categories
+- Nonparametric Tests of contingency table for 4 and 5 categories
+- Risk analysis for contingency tables for 4 and 5 categories
-- Calculation of Pearson correlation coefficients as well as quarterly and lags, as phases of the phenomenon
+- Calculations of values of the dependent variable intervals
+- Recalculate the value index files for maps
+- Modification of Figures for 3, 4 and 5 categories
+- Modification of maps for 3, 4 and 5 categories
+- Modification of the linear combination between the contingency table and prognosis by categories of the independent variable.
+- Modification of the option analog years for 4 and 5 categories

-0.7 (**2012-XX-XX**)
+0.7 (**2013-xx-xx**)
 --------------------

-- Calculo de las tablas de contingencias para las 4 y 5 categorias
-- Pruebas no parametricas de la tabla de contingencia de las 4 y 5
-- Analisis de riesgos para las tablas de contigencias para las las 4 5
-- Calculos de valores por intervalos de la variable dependiente
-- Recalculo del valor indice de los archivos para mapas
-- Arreglo de las graficas para 3, 4 y 5 categorias
-- Arreglo de las mapas para 3, 4 y 5 categorias
+:Exploratory data analysis consolidation:

+- **Correlation:** Autocorrelogram, Cross Correlogram (Var INDP), cross-correlation matrix between all series
+- **Outliers:** Box Plot, Diagram 4-band dispersion, series plot with standard fixed threshold vs time
+- **Missing values for each variable and Test bias:** List of missing values, time series vs time ( with shade for missing values),% pie chart for more missing value repeated, the year with the highest number with missing values, filling series with mean and median (entire series), frequency histogram pre and post after fill each series

-0.8 (**2012-XX-XX**)
+0.8 (**2013-xx-xx**)
 --------------------

-- Modificacion de la combinacion lineal entre la tabla de contingencia y el pronostico por categorias de la variable independiente.
-- Recalculo del valor indice de los archivos para mapas
-- Arreglo de las graficas para 3, 4 y 5 categorias
-- Arreglo de las mapas para 3, 4 y 5 categorias
+:Homogeneity analysis:

+- Stability in mean (Tes-t)
+- Stability in median (Test MWW)
+- Randomness (Test Runs)
+- Changing trend (Fisher test)
+- Mass curve for (Q, HR, PPT)

-0.9 (**2012-XX-XX**)
+0.9 (**2013-XX-XX**)
 --------------------
 - Inclusion of spectral analysis

-1.0 (**2012-XX-XX**)
+1.0 (**2013-XX-XX**)
 --------------------

 - Inclusion of wavelete analysis